On the estimation of extreme directional multivariate quantiles: Simulation Study

 Figure \ref{fig:exampleT} shows in red the theoretical curves $Q_{\mathbf{X}}(\alpha, \mathbf{e}) \equiv \{\mathbf{x}\, | \, F_{\mathbf{e}}(\mathbf{x})= 1-\alpha\}$ for three extreme values of $\alpha$ ($1/500,\, 1/2000,\, 1/5000$).
 It is also displayed in black the theoretical curves $Q_{\mathbf{X}}(\alpha, FPC) \equiv R_{FPC}'\{\mathbf{x}\, | \, F_{FPC}(\mathbf{x})= 1-\alpha\}$ for the same $\alpha$'s, (in this case the theoretical $FPC$ is $(0.9997,\, 0.025))$.
 These level curves show visual improvements of the extreme detection through directional analysis, since \textit{FPC} does take into account the shape of the data in contrast to the classical direction $\mathbf{e}$.

 Now, we proceed to describe step by step all the necessary elements for the estimation of the extreme \textit{DMQ}.
 Our simulation study has been done for different sample sizes, but we present here only two representative cases: (1) $n = 500$ (``small sample''), and (2) $n = 5000$ (``large sample'').
-Firstly, we present the procedure in the classical direction $\mathbf{e}$, when $\alpha = 1/n$ and then we show the results for the $FPC$ direction.
+We consider in the following $\alpha = 1/n$.

 \begin{enumerate} \item \textbf{Tuning parameter} $k(n)$: This parameter is estimated with the bootstrap methodology described in Section \ref{subsec:bootstrap} by considering $1000$ bootstrap samples.
 We performed $100$ iterations of the estimation procedure, i.e., $100$ samples from the $t-$model are drawn, then the optimal bootstrap selection of $k$ is done and corresponding $\hat{\gamma}_{j},\, j=1,2$ are calculated.
 Figure \ref{fig:kEst} displays box-plots of the optimal $k$ when $n \in\{500,\, 5000\}$.